RaushanKumar1112/RaushanKumar1112/README.md

-- 👋 Hi, I’m @RaushanKumar1112
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning in School of Engineering,CUSAT pursuing B.Tech in IT.
-- 💞️ I’m looking to collaborate on challenging web application projects and open source projects.
+- Hi, I am Raushan Kumar Software Developer at SOTI
+- I am problem solver who also have interest in Web Developement, currently developing web applications using .Net(C#) for backend and using React and Angular for the frontends
-- 📫 How to reach me https://www.linkedin.com/in/raushan-kumar-619b93187/
+- How to reach me https://www.linkedin.com/in/raushan-kumar-619b93187/

 <!---
 RaushanKumar1112/RaushanKumar1112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.